Business Logic Application Security Testing (Private Beta)

 Overview

-BLAST (Business Logic Application Security Testing) is Corgea’s next-generation code scanning solution, designed to detect and fix security vulnerabilities in application code, with a particular emphasis on business logic flaws.
+BLAST (Business Logic Application Security Testing) is Corgea’s next-generation code scanning solution, designed to detect and fix security vulnerabilities in application code, with a particular emphasis on business logic, authentication and code flaws.
 Unlike traditional Static Application Security Testing (SAST) tools, BLAST uses advanced AI-driven techniques to enhance detection accuracy, reduce false positives, and provide actionable insights for developers and security teams.

 By leveraging the power of Large Language Models (LLMs) combined with static analysis, BLAST delivers a deeper contextual understanding of code, allowing it to detect vulnerabilities that standard SAST tools might miss.
 This document provides a technical overview of how BLAST works, what it can detect, and how it integrates into development workflows.